mwambajoakim/alx-higher_level_programming/0x0B-python-input_output/README.md

 	- A dictionary key will be the public attribute name
 	- A dictionary value will be the value of the public attribute
 - No imported modules

+## 12 - This function def pascal_triangle(n): returns a list of lists of integers representing the Pascal’s triangle of n:
+- Returns an empty list if `n <= 0`
+- You can assume `n` will be always an integer
+- No imported modules